terhechte/appventure/guides/catalyst/firststeps/bridgingheader.md

 ---

-# How do I use the touchbar or toolbar classes firststeps/bridgingheader.md

 There is one issue on beta 2 which means that you need to add a *bridging header* to your project and import a header file in there if you want to use the `NSTouchbar` or `NSToolbar` APIs.